Genusbiz/docs/developers/installation-and-configuration/configure-and-maintain-genus-server/genus-server-configuration/move-connection-settings-to-appsettingsoverrides-config.md

 Previously, the database connections for a Genus Appmodel were described interactively in Genus Configuration on the application server.
 The connection strings and some other settings produced by this tool were stored in **ServerConfig.xml**, normally located in **C:\ProgramData\Genus\Server\Config**.

 The connection settings for the Genus Directory databases provided by a given application server has now been moved into **appSettingsOverrides.config**, normally located in the folder **C:\Program Files\Genus\Server\wwwroot**.
 The following paragraphs lists the steps necessary to upgrade your solution to use the new connection settings.
-This should preferrably be done before running the new installation file on the application server.
+This should preferably be done before running the new installation file on the application server.

-1. Make a recording of your existing directory connection settings (PS: This is only possible before you run the new installation.
+1. Make a recording of your existing directory connection settings (PS: This can only be done before you run the new installation.
 Genus Configuration will be removed by the latest installation.
 See point 2 if you have already run the installation.):
     - Start Genus Configuration, and view the Properties of your Directory
     - Make a copy of the text in the Data Link-, Database- and Schema text editors for both partitions (Active and Descriptive)
     - Take note of the text in the field "Vendor Version".
 (This field does not allow select/copy)